Godfrey22152/Blue-Green-Deployment-Pipeline-for-CI-CD-Automation/README.md

 - Admin management of train schedules.
 - Login, logout, and profile management.

+### Project Overview
+The **Smart Traffic Switching: A Blue-Green Deployment Solution** is designed to automate the deployment of applications using the Blue-Green deployment strategy.
+It ensures zero-downtime deployments by maintaining two environments: Blue and Green, allowing smooth traffic switching between them.

+The pipeline builds, tests, scans, packages, and deploys the application to Kubernetes while adhering to best CI/CD practices.

+---
-### CI/CD Pipeline Features:
+## CI/CD Pipeline Features
+- **Parameterization**: Select deployment environment (`blue` or `green`) and Docker image tag.
-- Automated creation of service account and secrets for Jenkins in the EKS cluster.
+- **Service Account and Secrets Automation:** A script automates the creation of service accounts and secrets for Jenkins to securely connect to the EKS cluster.
-- Email notifications for successful or failed builds.
+- **Code Compilation and Testing**: Compiles and tests the application using Maven.
-- Docker image scanning with Trivy.
+- **Security Scanning**: Conducts filesystem and Docker image scans using Trivy.
-- Automatic update of image tags in Kubernetes deployment files.
-- Private DockerHub repository for build images.
-- Integration with SonarQube for code quality checks.
+- **Static Code Analysis**: Integrates SonarQube for code quality checks.

-## Features

-1. **Automated CI/CD Pipeline**:
-- Integrated Jenkins pipeline that handles code compilation, testing, static analysis with SonarQube, and container security scanning with Trivy.
-- Automatic deployment of application updates to an EKS cluster.

-2. **DockerHub Integration**:
+- **Artifact Management**: Publishes artifacts to a Maven repository.
-- Builds application Docker images and publishes them to a private DockerHub repository.
+- **Docker Image Management**: Builds, scans, and pushes Docker images to DockerHub.
-- Automates updating the deployment manifest with the new Docker image tag for Kubernetes deployment.

-3. **Email Notification System**:
-- Jenkins sends email notifications after every build to notify of success or failure.
-This includes build status details and a link to the console output.

-4. **Service Account and Secrets Automation**:
-- A script automates the creation of service accounts and secrets for Jenkins to securely connect to the EKS cluster.
+- **Kubernetes Deployments**: Deploys services, secrets, ingress, and application pods to a Kubernetes cluster.
+- **Traffic Management**: Switches traffic seamlessly between Blue and Green environments.
+- **Email Notifications**: Sends build status emails with detailed deployment information.

-5. **Infrastructure as Code (IaC) with Terraform**:
-- Terraform scripts for automating the provisioning of AWS resources like EC2 instances and EKS clusters.
+- **Infrastructure as Code (IaC) with Terraform:** Terraform scripts for automating the provisioning of AWS resources like EC2 instances and EKS clusters.

+---
+## Technologies Used
+- **Jenkins**: For orchestrating the CI/CD pipeline.
+- **Maven**: For building and testing the Java application.
+- **Docker**: For containerization of the application.
+- **Trivy**: For security scanning of filesystem and Docker images.
+- **SonarQube**: For static code analysis.
+- **Kubernetes**: For deploying and managing application pods and services.
+- **Nginx**: As the ingress controller for traffic routing.
+- **Nexus**: Used as an artifact repository to store and manage the application's build artifacts.

+---
 ## Prerequisites
-To run this project, you need the following:
-- Jenkins server configured with Docker, Maven, and necessary plugins.
 - AWS account for EC2 and EKS resources.
+Or any other cloud services (GCP, Azure, etc).
 - Terraform installed for provisioning infrastructure.
+- Jenkins installed in a server and configured with Docker, Trivy, Maven, and [necessary plugins](#installed-jenkins-plugins).
 - SonarQube and Nexus running as Docker containers in EC2 Instances.
-- A private DockerHub repository for hosting container images.
+- Kubernetes cluster with appropriate credentials (`k8-cred`) and namespace (`webapps`).
 - Distribution Management Configuration in `pom.xml` file.

-     - Ensure to add your Nexus server public Ip here `http://<nexus-server-pulic-ip>:8081` in this section of the `pom.xml` file
+     - Update the `pom.xml` file to add your **Nexus server public Ip** `http://<nexus-server-pulic-ip>:8081` in this section of the `pom.xml` file as shown below:
        ```bash
        <!-- Configuration to Deploy both snapshot and releases to Nexus -->
        <distributionManagement>